mincrmatt12/parseit/README.md

 Tokens are represented as a tuple of: the token name, the token content, and its position in the stream

+## `treeify`

+There is also a module called treeify in the package that (if pydot is installed) allows you to create a graphical representation of the generated trees.

 ## Example

 `example.py` has an example grammar and code to convert the generated tree into a pydot